 – Beauty consciousness where one’s body matters significantly.

-– Recommend appropriate diet for the changing needs of our body.
+– Recommend an appropriate diet for the changing needs of our body.

 c) Cooking – Human cooking is often inconsistent.
-The exact same recipe could taste differently when prepared by different people or differently by same person on different days.
-It is important to standardise preparation and cooking like many fast food chains such as McDonalds.
+The exact same recipe could taste differently when prepared by different people or differently by the same person on different days.
+It is important to standardize preparation and cooking like many fast food chains such as McDonald’s.
 Robots are being developed to automate the process of cooking (checkout Moley).
-There are an increasing number of startups in this space.
-In the future, less people could be required in the kitchen, maybe even none.
-AI technology adds a great value if cooking could be assisted with the knowledge of user preferences to make a dish in the way user expects, this is a way to provide mass personalisation.
+There is an increasing number of startups in this space.
+In the future, fewer people could be required in the kitchen, maybe even none.
+AI technology adds a great value if cooking could be assisted with the knowledge of user preferences to make a dish in the way the user expects, this is a way to provide mass personalization.

-From a pure combinatorial point of view though more than ~10^24 recipes are possible (assuming 1000 ingredients and 10 ingredients per recipe, though actual number of combinations are even more).
-In reality only ~10^6 exist.
-New recipes are constantly being developed by food experts everyday; most of it is being done manually and hence exploration is slow.
+From a purely combinatorial point of view, though more than ~10^24 recipes are possible (assuming 1000 ingredients and 10 ingredients per recipe, though an actual number of combinations are even more).
+In reality, only ~10^6 exist.
+New recipes are constantly being developed by food experts every day; most of it is being done manually and hence exploration is slow.
 This food alchemy could be made faster & with better intelligence if new recipe discovery is aided with AI.

-This is still a tip of the iceberg.
+This is still the tip of the iceberg.
 We all know for a fact, science & technology changes very fast in every domain.
-This opens up new and interesting ways in the cross application of technology to make our lives easier.
+This opens up new and interesting ways in the cross-application of technology to make our lives easier.

 Read these articles as a follow up on various points mentioned in this post: